TaitoUnited/full-stack-template/README.md

 Deploying to different environments:

-* feat: Push to feat branch.
+* feat-NAME: Push to feat-NAME branch.
 * dev: Push to dev branch.
 * test: Merge changes to test branch using fast-forward.
 * stag: Merge changes to stag branch using fast-forward.
+* canary: Merge changes to canary branch using fast-forward.
+NOTE: Canary environment uses production resources (database, storage, 3rd party services) so be careful with database migrations.
 * prod: Merge changes to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

-> NOTE: Feat, test and stag branches are optional.

-> NOTE: You can use taito-cli to [manage environment branches](#version-control).
+> You can use taito-cli to [manage environment branches](#version-control).
+Feat-NAME, test, stag and canary environments are optional.

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
-In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.
+In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using an personal admin account after the CI/CD process has ended successfully.

 Advanced features:

 * **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito deployment build:TARGET:ENV` command e.g. `taito deployment build:client:dev`.
 * **Copy production data to staging**: Often it's a good idea to copy production database to staging before merging changes to the stag branch: `taito db copy to:stag prod`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick to:stag prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
 * **Feature branch**: You can create also an environment for a feature branch: Destroy the old environment first if it exists (`taito env destroy:feat`) and create a new environment for your feature branch (`taito env apply:feat BRANCH`).
 Currently only one feature environment can exist at a time and therefore the old one needs to be destroyed before the new one is created.
-* **Alternative environments** TODO implement: You can create an alternative environment for an environment by running `taito env alt apply:ENV`.
-An alternative environment uses the same database as the main environment, but containers are built from an alternative branch.
-You can use alternative environments e.g. for canary releases and A/B testing by redirecting some of the users to the alternative environment.
 * **Revert app**: Revert application and database to the previous revision by running `taito deployment revert:ENV` (application and database steps are confirmed separately).
 If you need to revert to a specific revision, check current revision by running `taito deployment revision:ENV` first and then revert to a specific revision by running `taito deployment revert:ENV REVISION`.
 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.

-NOTE: Some of the advanced operations might require admin credentials (e.g. staging/production operations).
+> Some of the advanced operations might require admin credentials (e.g. staging/canary/production operations).
 If you don't have an admin account, ask devops personnel to execute the operation for you.

 ## Configuration